kerufu/Facial_expression_recognition/readme.md

 1. Shuffle and batch tf.data.Dataset carefully
 2. "selu" ≈ "BatchNormalization" + "leaky_relu", don't use "selu" + "BatchNormalization"
 3. Gradient penalty or label smoothing when discriminator is unstable
-4. Wasserstein loss is compatible with cross entropy from logit if batch normalized
+4. Wasserstein loss is compatible with cross entropy from logit if batch normalized, but it would degenerate the effectiveness of feature discriminator
 5. Maxpooling for classification cnn, stride for generation cnn